denilsonsa/denilsonsa.github.io/_posts/2007-10-26-first-contact-with-atmega8-microcontroller-part-2.markdown

 I've not used any standard AVR connector for this project, but I will, if I build another programmer.
 Things will be easier in future if you use the standard 6-pin plug (or the 10-pin, but I prefer the 6-pin one), just in case you happen to use another programmer with your project, or your programmer with another project.

-**Update on 2008-12-02:** [Originally, the 6-pin pinout in this blog was wrong.]({{ site.url }}/blog/2008-12-01/first-contact-with-atmega8-microcontroller-correction) It has been fixed, so the pinout below is correct.
+**Update on 2008-12-02:** [Originally, the 6-pin pinout in this blog was wrong.][correction]
+It has been fixed, so the pinout below is correct.

 <figure class="singleimage">
 <img src="{{ site.url }}/blog/images/avr/AVR-ISP-connectors.png" alt="Diagram for AVR ISP 6-pin and 10-pin connectors.">